-© Chris Morgan and licensed for reuse under this Creative Commons Licence
+© Andy Waddington and licensed for reuse under this Creative Commons Licence

 The small coastal village of Parton lies just over a mile north of Whitehaven.
 The beach here is composed mainly of pebbles and rocks, although at low tide an area of sand is exposed.